WCramRTC/GA_Classes/Steps/Step4_ShoppingCartClass.md

         ```csharp
             public string Receipt()
             {
-                // This C# object will help us display the exact time the recipet is processed
+                // This C# object will help us display the exact time the receipt is processed
                 DateTime dto = DateTime.Now;
                 // Creating an empty string to start formatting.
                 string fullReceipt = "";

-                // Concatenating our store name into our recipet
+                // Concatenating our store name into our receipt
                 fullReceipt += $"Welcome to {_storeName}\n";
                 // Displaying the current day and time on the receipt
                 fullReceipt += $"Date: {dto.ToShortDateString()} {dto.ToLongTimeString()}";
                 fullReceipt += $"\n-----\n\n";
                 fullReceipt += $"Items\n";

-                // Using a foreach loop, we go through the items in our cart and concatenate the .ToString() to our recipet string.
+                // Using a foreach loop, we go through the items in our cart and concatenate the .ToString() to our receipt string.
 This will show every item in our cart.
                 foreach (Item item in _itemsInCart)
                 {
                     fullReceipt += $"{item.ToString()}\n";